skoliver89/skoliver89.github.io/index.md

 ---
 # Welcome to My Portfolio!

-This GitHub pages domain is where I will be keeping my portfolio of assignments, university projects for the CS classes at Western Oregon University, and personal projects.
+This GitHub pages domain is where I will be keeping my personal projects and assignments/projects for the CS program at Western Oregon University (2014-2018).
 I will also be providing a detailed journal which will illustrate, in detail, the processes I take and code I write while completing the assignments for the CS 460 series (Senior Capstone). <br />
 For a detailed view of the graduation requirements for CS Students at Western Oregon University, please click the following link: [WOU CS Program Requirements](https://www.wou.edu/cs/degrees-programs/babs-computer-science/) <br />
 To view the full CS 46X course content please visit the CS46X course site as provided by Dr. Scot Morse [here](http://www.wou.edu/~morses/classes/cs46x/index.html).